-- Apply matcha face moisturizer (a little goes a long way)
+- Apply matcha face moisturizer or chia facial oil (a little goes a long way)

--Chlorophyll mask as frequently as you can.
+-Chlorophyll mask as much as you want.
 Day and night, every day, as many times as possible!
 I’ll do it at work sometimes (one of the perks of having a skincare company).
-Chlorophyll will help detox your skin and the mask will reduce inflammation.
+Our mask will help soothe your skin while brightening your complexion.

 -Exfoliate more than normal.
 Our sea moss exfoliator is so gentle that you could use it every day if you wanted.
-This will help remove dry skin and help skin turnover.
+This will help remove dry and dead skin build up.

 -Clean your face…and I mean EXTRA clean!
 If I’m wearing makeup, at night, I’ll put our cleansing oil on a cotton pad and remove all the makeup.
 Then, I’ll spray our rosewater toner on a new cotton pad and wipe my face even more.
 Almost always, the toner will remove even more dirt.
 Keep on wiping your face until nothing at all comes off.
 Your face needs to be removed of dry skin and super clean during breakouts.

 -Moisturize a lot.
-Use our Chia Seed Oil or Facial Repair Serum as your day AND night moisturizer.
+Use our Golden Elixir, Chia Seed Oil, or Facial Repair Serum as your day AND night moisturizer.
 These oils will quickly absorb into your skin so are best during breakouts.
-Although I love our Matcha Face Moisturizer, I usually save this one for after my breakouts have died down (it’s a deeper moisturizer).

-Using my own products and making conscious lifestyle decisions has healed my hormonal acne an incredible amount.
+making conscious lifestyle decisions has reduced my hormonal acne an incredible amount.